-The Student Organization Adviser's Manual created by Student Involvement provides a general overview of what it means to be an adviser.
+The Adviser Manual 2018-2019 created by Student Involvement provides a general overview of what it means to be an adviser.
 This is the basic go-to guide of your role, policies, important events, and Student Involvement contacts that may come in handy.
 For more detailed resources on the adviser role and advising tips, please see below.

 As a student organization adviser to the university, all volunteer advisers are insured in the same manner as an employee.
 For information on frequently asked questions about the insurance coverage, visit the Adviser Insurance Coverage FAQ document.

 For those interested in a more detailed and comprehensive overview of advising student organizations, please review the American College Personnel Administrators (ACPA) Adviser Manual.

 The Student Organization Handbook is a great resource for understanding Trinity's and Student Involvement's expectations of organizations on campus.

 - Interpret Trinity University regulations and policies and to provide leadership for the adherence to those rules by the organization.